urban-it/project_zero/README.md

 ## The Guys

-We are 3 guys from germany :de: which are currently in the job training for computer scientist (:beginner:) and trying to get some experience in game development.
+We are 3 guys from germany :de: which are currently up for job training in computer science (:beginner:) and trying to get some experience in game development.
 So don´t mind us...

 ~